-A major challenge in conducting risk assessments on petroleum substances (PS) is that these complex materials contain thousands of individual chemical components having widely differing physico-chemical characteristics, environmental degradation rates, and toxicities.
-Comprehensive two-dimensional gas chromatography (GCxGC) is well-suited to meet this challenge: GCxGC can support studies of environmental transport, fate, and risk associated with PS.
-GCxGC provides excellent separation of C_8 to C{35} petroleum constituents.
+GCxGC provides excellent separation of C8 to C35 petroleum constituents.
 Due to the underlying physical principles of the separation process, distinct classes of hydrocarbon analytes form structured patterns in the two-dimensional GCxGC chromatogram, such that members of a given compound class elute in a visually recognizable cluster.
 Additionally, the elution position of analytes in the GCxGC chromatogram can be used to estimate the properties that influence their environmental transport behaviors, bioavailabilities, and baseline toxicities.
+Consequently, GCxGC has been used in several previous studies of environmental fate and environmental risk of petroleum substances.

 To take advantage of these features of GCxGC, Concawe developed the hydrocarbon block method (HCBM), which facilitates the risk assessment of complex PS.
 It is not possible to identify and quantify all the individual components present in a complex PS, and therefore it would be impractical to conduct a risk assessment on each of the many thousands of components present.
 Instead, the HCBM delineates the GCxGC chromatogram into "hydrocarbon blocks" (HCBs) of closely related hydrocarbons: each HCB is a two-dimensional sub-region of the GCxGC chromatogram that is intended to encompass a select compound class and carbon number range.
 The HCBs are intended to group together constituents in such a way that each individual HCB envelops chemicals having similar physico-chemical, persistence, and toxicity properties.
+The HCB grouping is based largely upon results of quantitative structure activity relationship (QSAR) models.
 This enables a tractable approach to hazard assessment: a PS containing thousands of individual constituents can be described using about 200 HCBs.
 Each HCB might then be assessed for, persistence, bioaccumulation and toxicities properties based on knowledge of its composition.

 Nonetheless, the mass assignments attributed by the HCBM may contain uncertainties: a HCB that is assigned to a single chemical class may also contain chemical members of other classes, because differing chemical classes frequently exhibit overlapping elution regions in the GCxGC chromatogram.
-Additionally, the quantitation of chemical mass from GCxGC-FID raw data involves uncertainties that can originate from minor instrument instabilities, limitations in data analytics, and limitations of the detector.
+Additionally, the quantitation of chemical mass from GCxGC raw data involves uncertainties that can originate from minor instrument instabilities, limitations in data analytics, and limitations of the detector.
+Commonly, a GCxGC separation is coupled to a micro Flame Ionization Detector (FID) for the quantification of HCBs, due to the wide range of dynamic linear response offered by FID, excellent signal-to-noise properties, and the near-constancy of the FID response factor for differing hydrocarbon structures.